jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

 # Identation
-* Indentation should identify that the code relates to the section it is indented from: for example, the indented lines from a SELECT keyword indicates that the code relates to a SELECT statement.

 <span style="color: green"><strong>A. Good</strong></span>
+* Indentation should identify that the code relates to the section it is indented from: for example, the indented lines from a SELECT keyword indicates that the code relates to a SELECT statement
 <pre>
 SELECT
 <mark>    </mark>  CU.Name